 You may still love these people, but you don’t have to spend the majority of your time with them.

 Fill your calendar with positive, supportive people who seek to improve their lives while making the world a better place to live.
 Before you know it, you won’t have any time remaining for the naysayers.

-Hang out with the advancing people in my Silver membership program.
-Sign up for your complimentary month here.
+Hang out with the advancing people in the Art Biz Incubator.
+Sign up for your trial month here.